ekzhang/bore/README.md

   <LOCAL_PORT>  The local port to expose

 Options:
-  -l, --local-host <HOST>  The local host to expose [default: localhost] -t, --to <TO>            Address of the remote server to expose local ports to [env: BORE_SERVER=] -p, --port <PORT>        Optional port on the remote server to select [default: 0] -s, --secret <SECRET>    Optional secret for authentication [env: BORE_SECRET] -h, --help               Print help information
+  -l, --local-host <HOST>            The local host to expose [default: localhost] -t, --to <TO>                      Address of the remote server to expose local ports to [env: BORE_SERVER=] -p, --port <PORT>                  Optional port on the remote server to select [default: 0] -s, --secret <SECRET>              Optional secret for authentication [env: BORE_SECRET] -c, --control-port <CONTROL_PORT>  TCP port used for control connections with the server.
+                                     ATTENTION: This port must be equal on both the client and the server. [env: CONTROL_PORT=] [default: 7835]
+  -h, --help                         Print help
 ```

 ### Self-Hosting